xAdhithiyan/recipes/README.md

 # recipes-html
-a website where users can cook their favourite food  <br/>
+a website from where users can cook their favourite food  <br/>
 https://xadhithiyan.github.io/recipes-html/index.html <br/>
 <hr/>
 sample ss